Register to Vote

 - At the same time, file a Nomination Paper for the new office

-- For Lord Mayor, Town Council or Regional Council candidates you are not required to submit additional declaration of endorsements - the ones you submitted for the first office is transferred to the second office.
+- For Lord Mayor or Town Council candidates you are not required to submit additional declaration of endorsements - the ones you submitted for the first office is transferred to the second office.

 Nomination Filing Fee